Klosmi/html-basics/JS-basic.md

    - Prototypes are template objects (a bunch of methods).

-   - We can create multiple objects that share the same prototype (so they all have acces to the same methods).
+   - __We can create multiple objects that share the same prototype (so they all have acces to the same methods).__ This is the key conept of it, that brings us to OOP.

    - Objects can have a prototype object which acts as a template object.
 So it means is that certain objects eg.:  an array, have a a lot of methods.